H1manshu-Kumar/docker/java-app/README.md

-# ☕ Dockerized Java Application
+# ☕ Dockerized Java Application (Multi-Stage + Distroless)

-This project demonstrates how to **containerize a simple Java application** using Docker.
+This project demonstrates how to **containerize a Java application** using a **multi-stage build with Distroless runtime**, a production-grade approach for secure and minimal Docker images.

-It’s part of my ongoing **DevOps learning journey**, where I practice Docker with different types of applications.
+This is part of my ongoing **DevOps learning journey**, where I practice Docker with different kinds of applications, including Java, Node.js, Python, and more.

 ---